-What’s The Difference Between a Dentist and a Periodontist?
+What’s the Difference Between a Periodontist and a Dentist?

-Periodontists are dentists that have had 3 additional years of dental training and education in gum disease.
-They also can perform cosmetic dentistry or oral surgery.
-Our periodontist specifically observes the gums and bones supporting your teeth to ensure that these areas stay in superb health.
+Periodontists are dentists that have had an extra 3 additional years of dental training and education in gum disease.
+These dental professionals are also unique in the way that they can perform cosmetic dentistry and oral surgery, depending on their training.
+Our El Dorado Hills periodontist specifically observes the gums and bones supporting your teeth to ensure that these areas stay in superb health.
 A dentist tends to focus on your overall oral care while our periodontist provides their expertise to diagnose and treat oral inflammation, gum disease, and other concerning dental issues surrounding the gums and bones of your teeth.

 Gum Disease Symptoms